Nude swimming in US indoor pools: Questioning and decline of nudity

-By the 1950s, new developments in pool chlorination, filtration, and nylon swimsuits led to the gradual elimination of nudity from recommendations for pool sanitation.
+New developments in pool chlorination, filtration, and nylon swimsuits led to the gradual elimination of nudity from recommendations for pool sanitation.
 Swimsuits for boys were sometimes optional.
 The APHA abandoned its recommendation of nude swimming for males in 1962.
 However, the custom did not immediately cease, the rationale switching from hygiene to the cost savings and maintaining a tradition of male behavior.

 In 1961, some parents in Menasha, Wisconsin asked the school board to give boys permission to wear swim trunks, asserting psychological issues for the youngest boys.
 The board voted down a petition signed by 371 parents on the grounds that buying swim trunks would be expensive and that nude swimming built men's character; one board member asserted that "this experience is a good one for later life, for example the armed services, where the disregard for privacy is real and serious".
 Another board member noted that swimmers had no privacy in the gang showers required for the classes.
 A letter from the Department of Public Education stated that nudity for boys was practiced throughout the state to promote sanitation and to save time.
 A survey of other schools found suits were worn only at schools where the pool was not completely separate from other areas.

 In Janesville, Wisconsin nude swimming became an issue at Marshall Junior High in 1967 in part because boys at nearby Franklin Junior High wore suits, their pool having outside windows.
 The boys at Franklin were issued nylon suits, as were the girls at both schools.
 One coach noted that boys being from different backgrounds and being at different stages of maturity, some found nudity embarrassing, while others took it for granted.
 Parents, physicians, and clergy voiced various positions pro and con.
 The deciding factor was again the cost of purchasing suits for all boys.
 By 1976, suits had become optional, but most students chose to do without at Marshall and Craig High School, the only schools without open observation areas.